sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 TODO check again.

 = What is this? =
-This free extension is made because many themes are rendering the title wrong.
-This causes issues, which this plugin resolves.
+The extension manager for The SEO Framework allows more powerful and advanced SEO techniques.

 = What is The SEO Framework? =
 A free SEO plugin, for everyone!
 Download it [from WordPress.org](https://wordpress.org/plugins/autodescription/)

+= Do I need to activate all extensions? =
+No. The extensions are tailored for very specific types of websites.
+Incorrect usage of certain extensions could even harm your website's SERP rankings.
+Each extension includes carefully crafted documentation and provides an indication whether it's suitable for your website.

 = Do I require an account? =
 Not at all!
 This extension manager provides up to date free extensions.

 = Are there advertisements? =
-Not thoughout the dashboard.
+Nope.
 This plugin only shows which extensions are available on the activation page.
 It will show both free and premium ones.
-The activation page will lead you through the site where you can purchase a license, but only if you choose to do so.
+The activation page will lead you to the site where you can purchase a license, but only if you choose to do so.

 = Which users can activate extensions? =
-Only users who can install and activate plugins are allowed to view and notice the presence of this plugin.
+Only users who can install, update or activate plugins are allowed to interact with this plugin.
+On multisite, this behavior is restricted to the activation of plugins only.

 = Where are the plugins acquired from? =
-The plugins are provided through a secure gateway to any authorized plugin user.
+No PHP files are downloaded.
+Both free and premium extensions are provided through WordPress.org.

+= Which extensions are translated through WordPress.org? =
+Only extensions that are free will have translations readily available.
+Premium extensions will have no translations available as of yet, unless they're compatible with the free extension translations.

 = Does the Extension Manager need to stay activated in order to run the plugins? = Yes.
 The Extension Manager supplies its own plugin activation management system apart from WordPress core.